The Mental Capacity Act (MCA)

 5. Consider whether a decision can be made in a way that is less restrictive of a person’s freedom

-Take for example an individual whose mobility has recently deteriorated: the individual has no desire to move from their current home, but a recent capacity assessment found that even with support the individual lacked the capacity to understand their changing health needs and their ability to manage stairs.
-Following a best interests process, the least restrictive option would be to adapt the home by fitting a stair lift or moving the person downstairs; whereas the most restrictive option would be to decide that the person should move home.
-The least restrictive option should always be chosen, where possible.
+The least restrictive option would be to adapt the home by fitting a stair lift or moving the person downstairs.
+The most restrictive option would be to decide that the person should move home.
+The least restrictive option should always be chosen where possible.